Native Barcode Generator for FileMaker User Manual

 - Save and view the form or report.
 Verify that the barcode symbol

-is being created properly.
+is being generated properly on all devices.
 In some cases, horizontal lines may appear

 in the barcode because of low screen resolution.
 However, the printed

 barcodes should be accurate without any visible lines.
-If a scanner
+An adjustment to the

 is needed to verify printed barcodes, IDAutomation offers several